awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started.md

  Without specifying this trust relationship, API Gateway is denied the right to call the backend on behalf of the user, even when the user has been granted permissions to access the backend directly\.

  When an API Gateway API is set up with IAM roles and policies to control client access, the client must sign API requests with [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html)\.
 Alternatively, you can use the AWS CLI or one of the AWS SDKs to handle request signing for you\.
-For more information, see [Invoking an API in Amazon API Gateway](how-to-call-api.md)\.
+For more information, see [Invoking a REST API in Amazon API Gateway](how-to-call-api.md)\.

 ### Next Step<a name="setting-up-next-step"></a>